Research

 Gender and close relationships.

 Professor Leaper's research program has also included investigations into ways that gender may affect close relationships.
 This work has included studies of friendships, romantic relationships, and family relationships.
+Much of this work has examined gender-related variations in communication patterns.

 Examples of recent studies:

-- heterosexual undergraduates' endorsement dating double standards and endorsement of sexist attitudes (Paynter & Leaper, 2016)
+• heterosexual undergraduates' endorsement dating double-standards and endorsement of sexist attitudes (Paynter & Leaper, 2016)

 Gender and language.

 A long-time interest of Professor Leapers is how language is used to define and maintain gender divisions.
 This work was an outgrowth of his earliest work in graduate school at UCLA studying the pragmatic aspects of children’s language development (see “Bio” page).
 Many of his studies analyzing communication patterns are based on a two-dimensional model of language and social interaction based on the degrees that messages simultaneously vary in self-assertion and affiliation.
-His studies in this area have examined gender-related variations in talk between parents and young children as well as conversations between young adult friends.
+His studies in this area have examined gender-related variations in talk between parents and children as well as conversations among young adult friends.

 Examples of recent studies:

-- review of ways that gendered language contributes to sexist thinking (Bigler & Leaper, 2015)
+• ways that gendered language contributes to sexist thinking (Bigler & Leaper, 2015)

 Representations of gender in the media.